Kenya: Investing in education for a better future

 Looking to a brighter future

-GPE and the government of Kenya continue to work together to ensure that the country’s vision of becoming a middle-income country can be achieved in the next decade.
+GPE and the government of Kenya continue to work together to ensure that the country’s vision of becoming a newly industrialized nation can be achieved in the next decade.

 Recently, GPE provided a new grant of US$9.7 million to strengthen Kenya’s achievements in education quality and equity.
 Among other things, the grant will ensure that an assessment framework is established for students with special needs and disabilities and for the youngest students in preschool programs.